edah-hub/Akan-Naming/README.md

 ##### Requirements

--JSFiddle or JavaScript Console
+- JSFiddle or JavaScript Console
--Git and Github installed.
+- Git and Github installed.

 ##### Setup Instructions and Installation